 ID badges will be issued to students free of charge at the beginning of the school year.
-ID badges must be with students at all times.
+ID badges must be always with students.
 They will be used for scanning hot lunches, checking out library materials, and for security purposes.
-Students will not deface or damage their ID card or they will be required to purchase a new ID badge.
+Students will not deface or damage their ID badge or they will be required to purchase a new ID badge.
 A replacement badge will cost \$5.00.